ezEngine/ezEngine/Documentation/General/SupportedPlatforms.md

 Supported Platforms {#SupportedPlatforms}
 ===================

-ezEngine is developed primarily on Windows 7, using Visual Studio 2012 and 2013 typically in 64 Bit builds.
-As such those are the best tested and therefore most stable platforms.
+ezEngine is developed primarily on Windows 10, using Visual Studio 2017 typically in 64 Bit builds.
+As such this is the best tested and therefore most stable platform.
+The code uses C++ 11 and a couple of C++ 14 features.

 Windows